-Automated protection switching is but one of the functions that a transport service requires OAM for.
+Automated protection switching is just one of the functions for which a transport service require OAM.
 OAM is generally referred to as either "proactive" or "on-demand", where the distinction is whether a specific OAM tool is being used continuously over time (for the purpose of detecting a need for protection switching, for example) or is only used - either a limited number of times, or over a short period of time - when explicitly enabled (for diagnostics, for example).